Trump won't reveal his confidence level in FBI Director Chris Wray

 (CNN)President Donald Trump wouldn't reveal his level of confidence in FBI Director Christopher Wray, who has found himself on the opposite side of the White House when it comes to the investigation into Trump's 2016 campaign and whether campaigns should accept dirt on their opponents from foreign governments.

-"Well, we'll see how it turns out," Trump told The Hill when asked about his confidence level in the FBI director, who has been on the job for nearly two years.
+"Well, we'll see how it turns out," Trump told The Hill, a CNN affiliate, when asked about his confidence level in the FBI director, who has been on the job for nearly two years.

 "I mean, I disagree with him on that and I think a lot of people are disagreeing.
 You may even disagree with him on that," Trump said regarding his allegations of spying on his campaign.